frequent/frube/README.md

 Use on [https://frube.eu](https://frube.eu) (while API limits last).

 Inspired by Boramalper's [Essentia Youtube Player](https://github.com/boramalper/Essential-YouTube).
-Built using [RenderJS](https://renderjs.nexedi.com) and [jIO](https://jio.nexed.com).
+Built using [RenderJS](https://renderjs.nexedi.com/) and [jIO](https://jio.nexed.com/).

 ## Why Frube?

 * My Chromebook OS is running only free software.
 No web-radio, no flash, Youtube works.
 * I don't want to upload my playlist to some site.
 Sites disappear.
 And sell my taste.
-* In times where I owning merely means streaming, I want to at least own my taste.
+* In times where owning merely means streaming, I want to at least own my taste.

 ## Features

 * Search Youtube and save to your playlist
 * Playlist is kept on Indexeddb and Dropbox, syncs on refresh/manual trigger
-* Play Shuffle/Repeat/Hi-Lo Res Video/(should) resume after connection loss
+* Shuffle/Repeat/HiLo Res Video/(should) resume after connection loss
 * Keep playing if tab is not active
 * Edit/Rate/Rank video